Merzasphor/MWSE/docs/source/lua/type/tes3magicEffect.rst

     No description available.

 `skill`_ (`number`_)
+    Read-only.
 The skill for the associated school that the effect is associated with.

 `speed`_ (`number`_)
     No description available.